Treasure Quest (video game)

 Treasure Quest is a puzzle game released by Sirius Entertainment on April 10, 1996.

 In the CD-ROM scavenger hunt game Treasure Quest, the player moves from room to room in the mansion of Professor Jonathon William Faulkner, who has bequeathed 1 million dollars to any student who can solve the puzzles he has laid out.
 To move from one room to the next, players must find a famous quote from visual clues, words and anagrams, and then derive an ultimate solution to the game.

-Throughout the game, the player is guided by the professor's long-dead love, played by Terry Farrell, who was brought in to the project by Star Trek/Star Wars author Daryl F. Mallett, who worked at the company at the time.
+Throughout the game, the player is guided by the professor's long-dead love, played by Terry Farrell, who was brought into the project by Star Trek/Star Wars author Daryl F. Mallett, who worked at the company at the time.

 Much of the game's popularity stemmed from the developer's openness about, and players' willingness to share, clues and room quotes, so long as the final solution was kept confidential.